dtr-kalfer/burauenbiblio/README.md

 - Enables smooth upgrades as BurauenBiblio evolves
 - Tested on old Openbiblio 1.0 db

+> Note: Please make a backup of your existing database and also have a copy of your dbParams.php (Use your original dbParams.php and overwrite the existing file)
 > Note: Please understand that there are several OpenBiblio-based databases out there, each with slightly different schemas.
 Please test the migrated database carefully on test setup before applying them to production.

 ## 🙌 Project Direction